 (left) Palazzo Centini; (right) detail of its decoration

-Prince Alexander Sobieski followed his mother Queen Maria Casimira when in 1699 she came to Rome for the Jubilee Year 1700; the Kingdom of Poland was not a hereditary monarchy and after the death in 1696 of King John III Sobieski, the saviour of Vienna in 1683, a German prince was elected to the throne of Warsaw.
+Queen Maria Casimira, widow of King John III Sobieski, the saviour of Vienna in 1683, came to Rome for the Jubilee Year 1700; she was accompanied by her son Prince Alexander Sobieski.
+The Kingdom of Poland was not a hereditary monarchy and after the death of John III in 1696, a German prince was elected to the throne of Warsaw.
 In Rome Maria Casimira and her retinue of 120 noblemen and servants were hosted by Prince Livio Odescalchi in his palace.

 The Queen decided to remain in a sort of voluntary exile after the Jubilee Year and she rented Palazzo Zuccari at the end of Strada Felice; she lived there until 1714: after the death of her son she returned to France, her native country, where she died in 1716.

 Her name continued to be associated with this palace until 1799 when Arco della Regina, a wooden arch she had built across Strada Felice (today's Via Sistina) was demolished.
 The small porch and the balcony (attributed to Filippo Juvarra) were added by the Queen to enjoy a better view over Rome.